ChrisWhealy/DistributedSystemNotes/Lecture 23.md

 ***Endnotes***

-<b id="f1">1</b>  Just in case your mind has fixated on the Yiddish meaning of this word, ["Schmuck"](https://dict.leo.org/german-english/Schmuck) is the German word for "jewellery" or "decoration" or "ornament"...
+<b id="f1">1</b>  Stop giggling...
+Just in case your mind has fixated on the Yiddish meaning of this word, ["Schmuck"](https://dict.leo.org/german-english/Schmuck) is the German word for "jewellery" or "decoration" or "ornament"...

 [↩](#a1)